 The Department has a strong commitment to research.
 The special areas of interest are Tropical Medicine, Gastroenterology & Hepatology, Neurology, Haematology, Infectious Diseases, Nephrology and Pulmonology.
-The Dept. has three research and service oriented laboratories: one dedicated to Gastroenterological Physiology, with facilities for upper and lower GI endoscopy, Oesophageal manometry, and oesophageal and gastric motility studies, another dedicated to Clinical Neurophysiology with facilities for electromyography, nerve conduction studies, evoked potential studies and EEG and third laboratory dealing with Haemoglobin Disorders.
+The Deptment has three research and service oriented laboratories: one dedicated to Gastroenterological Physiology, with thalassemia facilities for upper and lower GI endoscopy, Oesophageal manometry, and oesophageal and gastric motility studies, another dedicated to Clinical Neurophysiology with facilities for electromyography, nerve conduction studies, and EEG and third laboratory dealing with Haemoglobin Disorders.
 Research papers originating from this Department have been published regularly in prestigious international and national journals.
-Staff members have contributed chapters to specialist monographs from wellestablished international publishers, and function as editors of medical books and journals.
+Staff members have contributed chapters to specialist monographs from well-established international publishers, and function as editors of medical books and iournals.

 The academic staffs in the Department provide their services in a honorary capacity to the Professorial Medical Unit (Wards 21 and 22) of the Colombo North Teaching Hospital.
+A 6 bed stroke unit attached to the University medical unit.
+Patient dedicated stroke care for patient, and is a Centre for stroke research.